tytydraco/yessleep/out/Door_517__Do_NOT_Enter.md

 *”Hey, this is J, from accounting.
 I need to get more paper for my printer.*

 Nothing- darkness, silence.
-I walk for maybe 30 seconds, until I reached a T section, I took the left turn.
+I walked for maybe 30 seconds, until I reached a T section, I took the left turn.
 At the end, there was nothing, I went back and took the other way, I almost reached the end, then I saw something at the end, it was very dirty, I used my hand to brush the dirt away… and it said “517 - Authorized Personal Only”.

 I understood right away, I am at floor 5, I walked back towards the stairs, but then I heard a faint voice, coming from 517.